 2. Submit a Letter of Intent

-Access the online application process to submit a Letter of Intent.
-For technical assistance with the online grant system, please contact Diane Crisp, Grants Manager, by email or at 828-367-9904.
-Applicants will be notified by email upon receipt of their Letter of Intent.
+Begin the online application process to submit a Letter of Intent.
+For technical assistance with the online grant system, please contact Diane Crisp, Senior Grants Manager, by email or at 828-367-9904.
+The online system notifies applicants by email upon receipt of their Letter of Intent.

 3. Invitation to Submit Full Application and Grant Workshop